 - vegetables, just mix with chutney and roast the veggies

 How do you like to use chutney?
+Have you every made chutney?
+How di you make it?
 Share and let us all know your ideas by leaving a comment:)